shivammathur/cache-extensions/README.md

     restore-keys: ${{ steps.extcache.outputs.key }}-${{ env.phpts }}
 ```

+## :bookmark: Versioning

+- You can use the `v1` tag as `cache-extensions` version.
+It is a rolling tag and is synced with the latest minor and patch releases.
+With `v1` you automatically get the bug fixes, security patches, new features and support for latest PHP releases.
+- Semantic release versions can also be used.
+They are also rolling tags till there is a new release as we update the lists of packages installed on GitHub runners.
+It is recommended to [use dependabot](https://docs.github.com/en/github/administering-a-repository/keeping-your-actions-up-to-date-with-github-dependabot "Setup Dependabot with GitHub Actions") with semantic versioning to keep the actions in your workflows up to date.
+- Commit SHA can also be used, but it is not recommended to update them manually, please set up tooling like `dependabot` to update them with each release of the action.

 ## :scroll: License

 The code and documentation in this project are under the [MIT License](LICENSE "License for shivammathur/cache-extensions").
 This project has multiple [dependencies](https://github.com/shivammathur/cache-extensions/network/dependencies "Dependencies for this PHP Action").
 Their licenses can be found in their respective repositories.